 Job market information

-Immunology had 62 consultants in England (70 in the UK) (2012 RCP consultant census) and 32 medical registrars in the UK (2012 JRCPTB database).
+Immunology had 69 consultants and 24 medical registrars in England (2015, HSCIC).
 Women make up 34% of the consultant workforce, 55% of the medical registrar workforce and 67% of higher specialty trainees in England, Wales and Northern Ireland.

 Less than whole-time working is common in this specialty with just over a half of women consultants in immunology doing so.